hurrendor/cascadiajs25/talks/javascript-the-origin-story.md

 ### 2015 - Modernization
 ES6, TypeScript and a big change in how architecture was approached by developers with serverless functions.

+### In comes..
+AI

+Understanding the history provides insights for the future.